 – Do I want to investigate where some things may need healing instead of spending energy avoiding it?

-– Could I invest in myself & brave my own inner messy world?
+– Could I invest in myself & brave my messy inner world?

 – Can I consider what might be different in my life if I hit the PAUSE button & took some time to reflect?

-– What might change if I do reflect & start pulling back the curtain on the mess I’m hiding under the rug, bed, sofa… in my own house?
+– What might change if I do reflect & start pulling back the curtain on the mess I’m hiding under the rug, bed, sofa, etc.… in my own house?

 – How much extra energy might I find if I turn some of that outward-focused energy INwards?